 First of all, as you are aware, my website doesn’t use advertising.
 There’s a reason for that: I feel like my IQ drops sharply with every advertisement I see and am exposed to.
 I made myself a promise when I started this site that I would not expose my users to something that I myself detest.
 So you don’t have to worry about that on this site but you do on others.
 As part of stopping the tracking, I’ll also tell you how to stop adverts as well.

-If you’re not using it at this point, you should switch to the Chrome browser.
+If you’re not using it at this point, you should switch to the Chrome browser or better yet Brave.
 Don’t bother with IE or Edge, they’re both dogs with mange on their last legs (sorry, not sorry, Microsoft).
 The Opera browser likely has some way to configure this same type of blocking but I don’t use that browser so I don’t know how to do it there.
 If you’re on a mac with only Safari, you’re also on your own as I have no idea whether or not Safari can do this.
 I used to use Firefox and was able to perform similar blocking in the old version of that browser but since they migrated to Firefox Quantum, the performance and responsiveness have gone south and a lot of the plugins became obsolete so I gave up on that browser as well.
-So, for these instructions, install Chrome.
-It’s a really good browser, works with all sites, and allows you to block advertising and tracking via plugins.
-I’m exclusively a Chrome boy at this point.
+So, for these instructions, install Chrome or Brave.
+Both are really good browsers but Brave is more focused on privacy and the user experience.
+I’m exclusively a Brave boy at this point.

 Once you have the plugins installed, you’ll need to make a few adjustments for the adblocker software.
 Privacy Badger & Nano defender can be used with the default settings as they’re pretty good.